 Step 1 - Prepare the Surface

 You must make sure that the surface you want to install the siding on is clean and free from any kind of irregularity.
-The perfection and beauty of the finished product relies heavily on the meticulousness with which you prepare the surface.
+The perfection and beauty of the finished product reflect the meticulousness with which you prepare the surface.
 Make sure there is no old paint, caulking or nails on the wood.
 Hammer in any nails or remove them if possible.
 Also, fill up any spaces with wedges, putty, etc. Wood furring may be required if the house you are working on is old and the wood is weathered.

 Step 2 - Level

 The next step is to draw a straight line from the top to the bottom so the vertical siding does not appear unequal after installation.
-Similarly, you should use chalk lines around the base of your house to ensure that you achieve an equal base line.
+Similarly, you should use chalk lines around the base of your house to ensure that you achieve an equal baseline.

 Step 3 - Cut the Steel

 It is better if you invest in custom cut corrugated steel sidings according to your measurements, as cutting the steel sheets can be both tedious and dangerous.
 If you do decide to do it yourself, then you should get another pair of hands to help.
-You will need electric shears and an electric nibbler.
+You will need an electric shear and an electric nibbler.
 You can also invest in a power saw because that will make your work a lot easier.
 But remember, safety precautions are necessary.
 Make sure you wear safety glasses and gloves if you plan on cutting the steel yourself.

 Step 4 - Form the Base

 The first piece of siding to be installed should be at the bottom.
 This ensures a protective base for the sidings that will run horizontally from the top to the bottom.
-Use the previously drawn chalk lines as a reference to install the base siding.
+Use the previously drawn chalk lines as a reference to installing the base siding.